Lydiaade/Finance-App/fm-ui/README.md

 # Finance Manager UI

-This front has been created to recreate the excel spreadsheet but with an updated dashboard.
+This frontend has been created to recreate the excel spreadsheet but with an updated dashboard.

 ## To Do List
 - [ ] Add makefile for lint fixing